cybercongress/cybercongress/ecosystem/donations/Open Program.md

 - A Telegram channel decides that it wants to participate.
 It adds a pinned message and periodically posts links to information about cyber, avoiding being annoying to its public.
 Here the channel administrators will have to decide how to convince each donator to put their group name in the memo.
 E.G. Offer chargebacks
 - A Youtuber decided to participate.
 He makes a video about cyber.
 Possibly takes interviews from team members about what cyber does and why.
 It is once again, up to him, to decided how to convince participants to put the name of his channel in the memo

-**Any guidelines or rules?**
+## Any guidelines or rules?

 There are NO guidelines or rules for the program itself.
 Do what you believe will work.
+However 2 requirements are necessary in order to receive the rewards:
+1. You must become acknowledged Evangelist.
+We want to exclude scam behaviour and situations when the project has been evangelised by people without proper understanding of the project.
+2. You must have proof that particular donation came thanks to your amazing evangelism.
+Address or nickname in memo field of donation transaction is such a proof no body can reject.

+## How can I become Genesis Evangelist?

 However, to minimize malicious behaviour we must accept participants manually!
 We do not want to deal with malicious behaviour and scam, hence, we ask all interested participants to fill out a *public* GitHub issue template, which will act as an application form.
 The form contains the following questions:
 - Your nick (no need to submit your name) (MUST match the nick on the form!)
 - The group you want to participate in
 - Your public ATOM address
 - Some kind of contact (Keybase/Telegram, etc)
 - A link to your website/blog/explorer/wallet, etc
 - Your target audience and its size
-- Your prefered crypto projects
+- Your preferred crypto projects
 - How many pages are in the cyber WP?
 - In which year was google founded?
 - A link to your GitHub account if you have one

 Please, submit your issue [here](https://github.com/cybercongress/congress/issues), using the referral program template!

 You should **only start if you have been manually approved by us**.
 We will notify you.
 Other than this, a merged issue, into the [parterhip table](https://github.com/cybercongress/congress/blob/master/ecosystem/donations/referral%20program%20parterns.md), with the above details means an approval.
 All other submissions will be disqualified.

-You MUST provide some kind of proof that the referral came from you.
-For example, this can be done in the form of the referral filling out a memo at the time of his donation with your ATOM address in the memo field.
-The address should be the same as was submitted in the issue, otherwise, we will not be able to identify you!
-This part is vital!

 You may, of course, think of any other possible ways to identify yourself, but please make sure you run the idea through us first, as we will need to think of technical implementation.

-**Important links**
+## Important links

 - [White Paper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ)
 - [GitHub](https://github.com/cybercongress)